SaraAlert/SaraAlert/API.md

 <a name="workflows"/>
 ### Supported Workflows
 Sara Alert currently supports two different workflows for API use.
 Both of these workflows are [SMART-on-FHIR standards](http://docs.smarthealthit.org/).

 1. [**SMART on FHIR App Launch Framework "standalone launch"**](http://hl7.org/fhir/smart-app-launch/index.html).
 This expects and requires a user in the loop.
 2. [**SMART on FHIR Backend Services**](https://hl7.org/fhir/uv/bulkdata/authorization/index.html).
 This is complementary to the above flow, and does not require a user in the loop.

 In theory, a client application can be registered to support both workflows if it provides the needed registration information for both workflows up front.
+This is not an expected or understood use case, however, so please notify admins about the need for this upon registration request.
+In this case, the client application cannot access the API through both workflows simultaneously: i.e. if there is a logged in user who does not have API access enabled, they still cannot access the API even if the client application is registered for the system flow.

 <a name="standalone-launch"/>
 ### SMART on FHIR App Launch Framework "Standalone Launch" Workflow